 Bradley Hall is from the Pilbara region in Western Australia.
 Bradley first picked up a guitar as a 15-year-old as a way to pass the time living in remote communities and working on mine sites and instantly fell in love with storytelling through song.

-Bradley is known for entertaining audiences with a mix of classic country, rock and blues cover songs as well as bringing powerfully honest stories through his own original songs to the stage.
-Heavily influenced by country music legends – Johnny Cash, Waylon Jennings, Randy Travis and Slim Dusty – Bradley has spent the last two decades performing and touring to craft a unique country music sound.
+Bradley is known for entertaining audiences with a mix of classic country, rock and blues cover songs as well as bringing his own original songs to the stage.
+Heavily influenced by country music legends – Johnny Cash, Waylon Jennings, Randy Travis and Slim Dusty – Bradley has crafted his own unique country music sound.

 Bradley has independently released two albums – “Finally” in 2010 and “No Easy Road” in 2015.
 He has just released his third and most soul-bearing album – “Back to Country” – which includes a collaboration with three-time Golden Guitar Winner, Amber Lawrence.